 How to explore Kraków’s old town

-- I explored the old town on a guided tour with Free Walkative!
-I used this as a framework, returning to take a closer look at places pointed out by the guide later that day.
+- I explored the old town on a guided tour with Walkative!, returning later that day to take a closer look at places pointed out by the guide.

-Day 2 – Visit the Wieliczka Salt Mine
+Kraków Itinerary Day 2: The Wieliczka Salt Mine

 Descending 47 flights of stairs to the first chamber, ‘The Bono’, at 64 meters below the surface, the tour takes you from chamber to chamber, through narrow corridors hewn into the mine’s salt base.